Brad Stuver: Youth and college

-Born in Cleveland, Ohio, Stuver attended Twinsburg High School in Twinsburg, Ohio.
+Born in Mayfield, Ohio, Stuver attended Twinsburg High School in Twinsburg, Ohio.
 He played soccer all four years for the Tigers, appearing as a goalkeeper and midfielder.
 As a senior, he was named to the 2008 Plain Dealer All-State team and was named First Team All-Ohio by the OSSCA.
 He finished his prep career having kept 24 shutouts, and tallied 12 goals and three assists out of the midfield.

 Stuver played college soccer for the Vikings of Cleveland State University.
 His freshman season overlapped with the senior season of Josh Williams, who Stuver would later be teammates with at Columbus Crew SC.
 He started the season as the backup keeper behind Nick Harpel, but became the number one goalkeeper by the end of the season.
 He made his collegiate debut on September 5, 2009, against Santa Clara, making four saves in a 3–2 defeat at the UC Irvine College Classic.
 Stuver would finish the season with four clean sheets in 14 appearances, starting 10 matches.
 His .817 save percentage led the team, and the 10 saves he tallied in a 0–0 double overtime draw at Milwaukee were tied for the most in the league in a single game.
 Stuver took over the starting job full-time as a sophomore, starting 19 of 20 games in 2010.
 He kept three shutouts, including holding No. 6 Butler to a 0–0 draw on November 5.
 He was named as the Horizon League Goalkeeper of the Year and named to the All-HL First Team Stuver also earned three Horizon League Player of the Week nods, most of any player in the conference.

 Stuver continued as the unquestioned starting goalkeeper his junior season, starting 18 games and keeping five clean sheets in 2011.
 He made 11 saves in a 2–1 victory over UIC, a performance good enough to earn him recognition as Horizon League Player of the Week.
 After finishing the season with 66 saves, Stuver was named to the All-Horizon League Second Team.
 As a senior in 2012, Stuver started all 20 games and was the only Vikings goalkeeper to play on the season.
 He kept nine shutouts in 20 games, while making 81 saves.
 He made six of those saves on October 3 versus Belmont, a performance that earned him recognition as the HL Defensive Player of the Week.
 For a second consecutive season, Stuver was named to the All-HL Second Team.
 He capped his career with a Horizon League Tournament title and a first career appearance in the NCAA Tournament.
 The Vikings were defeated in the First round, falling 2–1 to Michigan State to end Stuver's collegiate career.
 He finished his collegiate career with 71 appearances over four seasons.